-If you will not be pursuing a degree program through the Middlebury Institute, you do not qualify for Middlebury Institute grants or scholarships, or for federal financial aid.
+If you will not be pursuing a degree program through the Middlebury Institute, you do not qualify for federal financial aid.
 However, you may be eligible to borrow a private educational loan.

 In order to apply for a private loan for a certificate only program, you do not need to fill out the FAFSA; however, there is an internal financial aid application that we require in order to determine your eligibility for private loan funds.
 Please contact the Office of Student Financial Services to receive this application.